remix-run/react-router/docs/start/pending-ui.md

 ## Pending Form Submission

 When a form is submitted, the UI should immediately respond to the user's actions with a pending state.
-This is easiest to do with a [fetcher][use_fetcher] form because it's pending state is independent.
+This is easiest to do with a [fetcher][use_fetcher] form because it has it's own independent state (whereas normal forms cause a global navigation).

 ```tsx filename=app/project.tsx
 import { useFetcher } from "react-router";